COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 + *Stationary:* The default factory setting, where the turrets stand still facing one direction, and shoot at a constant fire rate.
 + *Rotating:* An advanced setting, promising 360$degree$ coverage about a fixed point.
 + *Mobile:* - A setting which toggles the wheels on the turrets, allowing it to move (and potentially rotate as well) between two fixed points.
-+ *Experimental:* - Reserved only for in-house testing, this mode goes well beyond the commercially available functionalities, allowing for phases changes while also increasing the variety of projectiles that can be shot.
++ *Experimental:* - Reserved only for in-house testing, this mode goes well beyond the commercially available functionalities, allowing for phase changes while also increasing the variety of projectiles that can be shot.

 #figure(
   image("Images/TurretTypes.png", width: 90%),